 If you are applying for a position involving confidentiality and the selection procedure has been completed, your employer, or future employer, will apply to the AIVD for a security screening.
 You do not need to initiate this yourself.
 Further procedure is as follows:

-- Your employer, or future employer, gives you information about the security screening and how to complete the application form.
+- Your employer, or future employer, informs you about the security screening and how to complete the application form.

-- You can download a digital form from the website www.aivd.nl.
-The form asks you to provide personal information about yourself and your close friends and family.
+- You can download the right application form from this website.
+In some cases it is also possible to use eOPG (electronic application form).
+The form will ask you to provide personal information about yourself and your close friends and family.
 It is important that you answer all the questions in full.
-If you do not complete the form properly, you will not be able to print it out.
+If you do not fill out the form properly and answer all the questions, you will not be able to print it out.
 If you do not have access to the Internet, you can use a paper version of the form – your employer or future employer will provide this.